felipeam10/requirementsAnalysis/README.md

 ## **Conclusion**
 - A **use scenario** is a **linear sequence of interactions** between actors and the system.
 - **Use cases** are broader and include alternative scenarios.

+# **Understanding Use Case Scenarios**

+## **Definition of a Use Case**
+- A use case is a set of interrelated usage scenarios aimed at a specific objective.
+- It includes:
+    - **Main Scenario**: The ideal flow where everything works as expected.
+    - **Alternative Scenarios**: Different paths or exceptions that may occur.

+## **Example of a Use Case**
+- **Use Case: Selling a Book**
+    - **Main Scenario**: A linear sequence of steps to sell a book.
+    - **Alternative Scenarios**: Different paths or exceptions, such as invalid identification.

+## **Components of a Use Case**
+. **Main Scenario**:
+- The ideal sequence of steps.
+  . **Exception Scenarios**:
+- Handle errors, such as invalid identification.
+  . **Variant Scenarios**:
+- User options, such as registering a new address.

+## **Numbering Alternative Scenarios**
+- Alternative scenarios are numbered based on the step in the main scenario that caused the deviation.
+- Example:
+    - **Exception 1A**: Occurs at step 1 of the main scenario.

+## **Data Specificity**
+- Each step must detail the required information (e.g., street, number, ZIP code).
+- This helps developers create accurate screens and functionalities.

+## **Use Case Utility**
+. **Design**:
+- Guides designers in defining operations and API endpoints.
+  . **Implementation**:
+- Helps developers ensure all requirements are met.
+  . **Testing**:
+- Assists analysts in designing tests aligned with the data and flows.

+## **Use Case as a Contractual Tool**
+- Demonstrates the complexity of the operation.
+- Facilitates cost estimation and pricing for clients.

+## **Complete Example**
+- **Main Scenario**:
+    - A detailed sequence of steps.
+- **Exception Scenarios**:
+    - Example: **Exception 1A** - Invalid identification.
+        - Step 1A.1: The system informs the user that the identification is invalid.
+        - Step 1A.2: The system requests the user to re-enter their identification.
+- **Variant Scenarios**:
+    - Example: **Variant 4.1** - Register a new address.
+        - Step 4.1.1: The user provides street, number, complement, ZIP code, city, and state.
+        - Step 4.1.2: The process returns to step 6.

+## **Key Notes**
+- Always specify the data required in each step.
+- Ensure clarity for developers to implement the correct functionality.